Masking, Burnout, and Booze: The Hidden Link Between ADHD and Alcohol Addiction

 What does treatment for co-occurring ADHD and alcoholism look like?

 It is an integrated process.
 It involves therapies that address the impulsive behavior of ADHD and the compulsive nature of addiction.
 It focuses on building reliable, healthy coping strategies to replace the self-medication cycle.
 The goal is to manage both co-occurring conditions to ensure a stable, long-term recovery.
+For a closer look at how extended programs actually address the issues underlying drinking, our guide on the underlying issues addressed in extended treatment walks through why longer stays produce stronger outcomes for men with co-occurring conditions.

 Break the Cycle: A Stronger Path for Men with ADHD